ccoutant/dwarf-locations/013-generalize-address-spaces.md

 > --------------------- | --------------------------------------------------------------
 > `DW_AT_address_space` | Architecture specific address space (see 2.x "Address Spaces")

-In Section 2.5.2.1 "Memory Locations" of [Allow location description on the DWARF evaluation stack] proposal, after the paragraph that starts "A location description that is comprised of one byte address memory location description SL is defined to be a memory byte address location description" add the following paragraph:

-> `DW_ASPACE_none` is defined as the target architecture default address space.
-> See 2.x Address Spaces.

 Add the following after Section 2.11 "Address Classes":

 > 2.x Address Spaces